thp/pyotherside/docs/index.rst

     modules with dots in their name.
 Starting with the API version 1.2 (``import io.thp.pyotherside 1.2``), this behavior is now fixed, and ``importModule('x.y.z, ...)`` behaves like ``import x.y.z``.

+.. versionchanged:: 1.2.0
+    If a JavaScript exception occurs in the callback, the :func:`error` signal is emitted with ``traceback`` containing the exception info (QML API version 1.2 and newer).

 Once modules are imported, Python function can be called on the imported modules using: